PedroMcLean/BAssessment/README.md

 The webpage is simplistic in design, but most of the functionality does work.

-The webpage does not allow navigation to the other pages without first loging in, or signing up.
+The webpage does not allow navigation to the other pages without first logging in, or signing up.